-1. Information Technology (IT) Controls Framework

-The Bank has a complex IT architecture to support its day to day business operations.
-The volume of transactions processed and recorded is huge.
-Moreover, a transaction may be required to be recorded across multiple applications depending upon the process and each application has different rules and a different set of user access and authority matrix.
+Sr. No. Key audit matters How our audit addressed the key audit matter 1.
+Information Technology (IT) Controls Framework If audit specialists are an integral part of our engagement team.
+Our approach of testing IT General Controls (ITGC) and IT Application Controls (ITAC) is risk based and business centric. a transaction may be required to be recorded across multiple applications depending upon the process and each application has different rules and a different set.
+As part of our IT controls testing, we have tested ITGC as well as ITAC.
+The focus of Itesting of ITGCs was based on the various parameters such as the other with the Athen withe Athen with the Athen with the Athen with the Athen each application has different rules and a different set of user access and authority matrix.
 These applications are interlinked using different technologies so that data transfer happens in real time or at a particular time of the day; in batches or at a transaction level and in an automated manner or manually.
-The Core Banking Solution (CBS) itself has many interfaces.
-All these data streams directly affect the financial accounting and reporting process of the Bank.
+The Core Banking reporting process of the Bank.